 Do I need oxygen?
 If yes, do I need it all times?

 Are there changes in my diet that will help my COPD?

 What do I need to do when I am planning to travel?

 - Will I need oxygen on the airplane?
 How about at the airport?

 - What medicines should I bring?

-- Who should I call if I get worse?
+- Who should I call if my COPD gets worse?

 What are some exercises I can do to keep my muscles strong, even if I cannot walk around very much?